 - No Extended Stays: You will not live in the UK through frequent or successive visits

-What documents are required for a Marriage Visitor Visa UK application?
+What documents are required for a Marriage Visitor Visa UK?

 Marriage Visitor Visa UK documents include a valid passport, proof of your relationship (photographs, correspondence, travel records), venue booking confirmation or payment receipts, evidence of financial means (bank statements, payslips), accommodation details, and proof of your return travel arrangements.